-The correction obtained using HFR Total velocities together with GO is slightly degraded using the nudging approach both inside and outside the coverage area, with an average SS of 0.41 compared to 0.45 with the direct restart from analysis.
-On the other hand, RAD has a better SS when using the nudging approach.
-The average SS inside the radar domain increases from 0.38 to 0.430.36 to 0.38, while outside the domain it slightly decreases from 0.59 to 0.580.57.
+better SS when using the nudging approach.
+The average SS inside the radar domain increases from 0.36 to 0.38, while outside the domain it slightly decreases from 0.59 to 0.57.

-The mean separation distance after 48h when assimilating GO is also reduced from 18.9 to 16.7 km when using the nudging initialization.
-Although the assimilation of total HFR velocities further decreases the mean distance obtained when only using GOseparation distance, results are slightly degraded when using the nudging compared to restarting directly from the analysis, with a mean distance of 14.0 km after 48 h.
-On the contrary, the assimilation of HFR radials benefits from the nudging approachin contrast with the direct restart, reducing the mean separation distance from 14.3 to 13.4 km after the first two days compared to the direct restart from analysis (which represents a 51% reduction in comparison to CR) and giving the best results among all simulations using this initialization method.
+The mean separation distance after 48 h when assimilating GO is also reduced from 18.9 to 16.7 km when using the nudging initialization.
+Although the assimilation of total HFR velocities further decreases the mean separation distance, results are slightly degraded when using the nudging compared to restarting directly from the analysis, with a mean distance of 14.0 km after 48 h.
+On the contrary, the assimilation of HFR radials benefits from the nudging approach, reducing the mean separation distance from 14.3 to 13.4 km after the first two days compared to the direct restart from analysis (which represents a 51 % reduction in comparison to CR) and giving the best results among all simulations using this initialization method.